Q: Are the Men in Blue still working? If so, what precautions are they taking to prevent the spread of COVID-19?

 Q: How much is the stipend for working?

-Q: Has anyone in facilities operated by The Doe Fund been been tested for COVID-19?
+Q: Has anyone in facilities operated by The Doe Fund been contracted COVID-19?

 Q: Are all the Men in Blue in our street cleaning crews “trainees”?